mpostaire/bref-zsh-prompt/README.md

 # Bref zsh prompt

 A simple zsh prompt.
-It shows the git status asynchronously, shows a ssh notification if the session is remote, the battery level and the ammount of background jobs.
+It shows the git status asynchronously, shows a ssh notification if the session is remote, the battery level and the amount of background jobs.

 ![bref prompt](images/bref_prompt.png)